• Skip to primary navigation

 Make them yourself

-The German bread roll recipe that I am sharing today is a basic recipe for a plain round roll – but not just any old plain round roll.
+The crusty German bread roll recipe I am sharing today is a basic recipe for a plain round roll - but not just any old plain round roll.
 This bread roll has been given the addition of a dough-enhancer in the form of barley malt flour, which acts not only to improve the rise of the dough, but also gives a softer texture, helps the crust to brown, and extends the shelf-life of the bread.

 These crusty German bread rolls have a crispy exterior, and a wonderfully dense, chewy interior.
 You can eat them still warm from the oven, dripping with butter, or layer them with ham or cheese (or both!)